timjzee/transplant-prosody/README.md

 - Both TextGrids have empty intervals either side of the actual utterance.

 ## Usage
 - Before transplantation, use Praat's pitch analysis to find the best settings (time step, min Hz, max Hz).
-You will need these settings for each audio file if you plan on transplanting intonation.
+You will need these settings for each audio file.
+- Download the transplantProsody.praat file in this repository.
+- Praat > Open Praat script > transplantProsody.praat > Open
+- Run > Run
+- Give sentence label (e.g. CV1).
+- Fill out the complete path to folder containing donor and receiver files.
+- Provide path to output folder.
+- OK
+- Specify whether you would like manual control over prosody combinations.
+- Continue
+- Provide receiver and donor labels (these can be found in the table accompanying this pop-up screen)
+- Continue
+- If you opted for manual prosody selection:
+  - Select the manipulations you would like to carry out.
+  - Continue
+- Choose the optimal settings for pitch analysis of both speakers.
--
+- Continue
+- The script will now take a few minutes to carry out all transplantations.
+- The resynthesised sound files should be saved to the output folder you specified at the start.
+- By viewing the manipulation objects, you can get a visual representation of what has been changed.